shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

 In this task, you will visualize the data which you had imported in the previous task by using various visualization options available in PowerBI.

+1. Go to  setting in power Bi, from right icon(...), click on Admin Portal, further search for map and enable the **Use Azure Maps visual** and **Map and Filled map visuals** and Apply for both.

 1. Click on **Financial Sample** dataset.
 From the dropdown of **+Create a report**, click on **From scratch**.

    ![](Images/image11.png)